haowu84/Checkers/README.md

 ### Move Class:
 #### Summary
 This part describes the structure of Move class under Move.py.
-This class already imported to your StudentAI.
-Your AI must return a ‘Move’ object to describe the move.
+AI must return a ‘Move’ object to describe the move.

 #### Variables (in the init function)
 l: list describing the move.